 The 1994s have proven to be efficient and effective vehicles for bringing educational and career opportunities to American Indians/Alaska Natives and the promise of self-sufficiency to some of this nation's poorest and most underserved regions.
 The small federal investment in the 1994s has already paid great dividends in terms of increased employment, access to quality higher education, and economic development.
-American Indian reservation communities are second to none in their potential for benefiting from effective land-grant programs; and no institutions better exemplify the original intent of Senator Morrill's land-grant concept than the 1994s.
+Our reservation communities are second-to-none in their potential for benefiting from effective land-grant programs; and no institutions better exemplify the original intent of Senator Morrill's land-grant concept than the 1994s.
+Our FY 2018 requests are made with a goal of increasing the capacity of the 1994 Institutions so that they might truly begin to fulfill their land-grant vision and mission of self-sufficient, place-based peoples employing an Indigenous model that incorporates holistic planning, traditional knowledge, and the integration of education, research, and extension activities.
 We truly appreciate your support and recognition of the 1994s' important role in the nation's land-grant system.
-We ask you to renew your commitment to help move our students and communities toward self-sufficiency and request your full consideration of our FY 2017 appropriations requests.
+We ask you to renew your commitment to help move our students and communities toward self-sufficiency and request your full consideration of our FY 2018 appropriations requests.